-

 Time flexibility and punctuality:

-A speaker may conclude their presentation and discussion at any point within the allotted time period.
+A speaker may conclude their presentation and discussion at any point within

-must proceed according to the published timetable.
+and sessions must proceed according to the published timetable.

 Transition gap:

-There must be at least a one-minute gap between consecutive talks.
-This gap is mandatory
+There must be at least a one-minute gap between consecutive

-and must be observed throughout the session.
+talks.
+This gap is mandatory and must be observed throughout the session.

 -